-- The RKE transmitter is in the vehicle.
+- The ignition is in any mode other than off.

-- The ignition is on.
+- A remote key is in the vehicle.

 - The hood is not closed.

 - The hazard warning flashers are on.

 - There is an emission control system malfunction.

 - The engine coolant temperature is too high.

 - The oil pressure is low.

-- Two remote vehicle starts or a start with an extension have already been used.
+- The 30 minutes of engine run time have been used.

 - The vehicle is not in P (Park).